 If You Stop Working Before Retirement Age

-As long as you worked a minimum of 35 years, you can stop working before the retirement age of 62 and still receive Social Security benefits.
+As long as you worked a minimum of 35 years, you can stop working before the full retirement age of 62 and still receive Social Security benefits.
 This is even if you didn’t work in the years leading up to your retirement.
-However, if you file for Social Security benefits before your retirement age, then your benefit can get reduced.
+However, if you file for Social Security benefits before your retirement age, then your own benefit can get reduced.
 For example, if you were to retire at age 62, you would receive 25% less in benefits than if you were to retire at age 67.
-You can delay your benefits beyond the age of 70, allowing your retirement benefit to continue to increase as you work up to this age.
+You can delay your benefits beyond the age of 70, allowing your retirement benefit to continue to increase as you work up to this age for your maximum benefit.

 Disabled Workers Can Receive Benefits